7.1 Variance Analysis Theory

 If actual units purchased and actual units used are different, it implies a change in the number of direct materials in the warehouse.
 Any gap or overlap between the two direct materials variances reflects the value of direct materials stored in or removed from the warehouse, i.e. the direct materials inventory account.

 184.108.40.206 The Direct Materials Price Variance Account

 The firm can record the price variance as part of its entry recording purchase of new direct materials.
 The credit will be the actual cost, usually credited to either cash or accounts payable.

 The debit to direct materials will be at standard price.
-One of the rules of variance analysis is that WIP receives all costs at standard (at least in the full version of standard costing that this textbook covers).
+One of the rules of thumb for variance analysis is that WIP receives all costs at standard.
 The direct materials account serves as a half-way home for these costs.
 They’re not fully at standard, since they still reflect the actual quantity of direct materials units purchased.
 But they are halfway there.

 This leads to an uneven journal entry.
 To balance it, the firm debits or credits the difference to the direct materials price variance account.

 For example, assume the firm purchases 10 ounces of a rare earth metal for $100 per ounce.
 The standard cost for this direct material is only $80 per ounce.
 Therefore actual cost is $1,000 and the debit to direct materials is $800.
 The $200 difference has to be a debit to the direct materials price variance account.